asigalov61/Meddleying-MAESTRO/README.md

 Option 1:

-1) Open Meddleying_MAESTRO.ipyn
+1) Click on Meddleying_MAESTRO.ipynb above
-2) Click on "Open in Colab" button
+2) Click on blue "Open in Colab" button in the Github preview

 Option 2: